AHartNtkn/AHartNtkn.github.io/_posts/2020-09-18-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 (λ d . λ x . λ f . f x x) (λx . x x x)
 ...
 ```
 and infinitely many other things.
-This means that running a lambda expression backward implies enumerating infinite many possibilities at each step.
+This means that running a lambda expression backward implies enumerating infinite possibilities at each step.
+That doesn't mean running expressions backward is impossible, but it limits the utility of such an approach since we'd basically be enumerating every lambda expression an infinite number of times at each backward step.
 The same applies to combinator logic.

 Many models of computation, however, don't have this property.
 Anything where a fixed amount of work is done at each step does; that includes Turing machines, interaction nets, the linear lambda calculus, and most abstract machines.
 These can all be run backward, as a result.
 We can then enumerate all the programs which normalize to a particular output by doing the following, assuming we're using an appropriate Turing machine;